Point Lobos: Industrial period

 In 1851 a Chinese sailor, Quock Junk, ran aground at Point Lobos.
 He was rescued by members of the Ohlone tribe.
 He was later joined by four or five other Chinese families who built cottages at Whaler's Cove.
 They became the first commercial fishermen at the point.

+On September 22, 1853, the Point Lobos lighthouse was linked by telegraph to San Francisco.
+The link was primarily used to transmit maritime and weather information.
 From 1854 to 1858, a granite quarry was operated at what was later named Whaler's Cove.
-The granite was used to build the Old Monterey Jail, San Francisco Mint, portions of Fort Point, and buildings on the Navy's installation at Mare Island Naval Shipyard.
+The stone was used to build the Old Monterey Jail, San Francisco Mint, portions of Fort Point, and buildings on the Navy's installation at Mare Island Naval Shipyard.

 In 1862, Antonio Victorine, a Portuguese whaler from the Azores, arrived at Point Lobos, following the whale population.
 About fifty to seventy family members lived at Whaler's Cove.
-The men spotted whales from Whaler's Knoll and then rowed off shore about 1 mile in 24-foot boats to harpoon the whales.
+The men spotted whales from Whaler's Knoll and then rowed off shore about 1 mile in 24-foot boats to harpoon them.
 They towed the whales back to Pt.
 Lobos to flense and harvest the blubber.
 They then towed the carcasses back out to sea.

+Coal mining

 In 1874, a seam of low grade bituminous coal was found in upper Malpaso Canyon, southeast of Pt Lobos.
 On September 6, 1888, shortly after the patent for Rancho San Jose y Sur Chiquito was approved, almost all of the owners banded together to form the Carmelo Land and Coal Company.
 In exchange for shares in the company, they sold their interest in the land for $1.
-A mine was dug into the mountain near Malpaso Creek, and the coal was transported on ore carts via a tramway to Coal Chute Point, opposite the Chinese settlement at Whaler's Cove.
+A mine was dug into the mountain near Malpaso Creek, and the coal was transported on ore carts via a tramway to a dog-hole port at Coal Chute Point, opposite the Chinese settlement at Whaler's Cove.
 The deep water allowed the workers to use the chute to deliver the coal directly to coastal steamers.

 In 1890, Emory and Bassett's heirs subdivided Point Lobos into 1,000 parcels.
 They begin selling lots for $25 to $50 for a new town they initially named Point Lobos City, but later renamed Carmelito.
 The lack of a bridge across the Carmel River and two national economic recessions during the 1890s combined to severely restrict sales.
 The outer portion of the point was reserved as the Point Lobos Park.

 In 1897, Alexander MacMillan Allan, a successful engineer from Pennsylvania, was hired to improve the coal mine operation.
 When he found the coal mine could not produce a profit, he purchased 640 acre of Point Lobos from the Carmelo Land and Coal Company in 1898.
-Marine biologist Gennosuke Kodani was already harvesting abalone from the area, a valuable delicacy in Japan.
+A Japanese fisherman, Gennosuke Kodani, was already harvesting abalone from the area, a valuable delicacy in Japan.
 Allan partnered with him to build the Point Lobos Canning Company, which they operated until 1928.
 Allan decided to move the remainder of his family from Oakland to Point Lobos.